umbraco/UmbracoDocs/11/umbraco-cms/fundamentals/setup/upgrading/version-specific/minor-upgrades-for-umbraco-8.md

 ## Note

 It is necessary to run the upgrade installer on each environment of your Umbraco site.
-So if you want to update your staging and your live site then you need to repeat the steps below and make sure that you click through the install screens so that your upgrade is complete.
+If you want to update your staging and live site you need to repeat the steps below.
+Make sure you click through the install screens so that your upgrade is complete.

 ## Contents

-In this article you will find instruction of 3 different ways of upgrading:
+In this article you will find instructions for 3 different ways of upgrading:

 * [Upgrade using NuGet](#upgrade-using-nuget)
 * [Upgrade manually from a Zip file](#upgrade-manually-from-a-zip-file)